antoinekllee/EdPro-AI/README.md

 - 📝 **Mentor Reports**: Write helpful mentor reports for students with ease.

 ## Tech Stack 🛠️
-Nexus is built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js.
-The AI elements of Nexus are powered by OpenAI's API and prompt engineering.
+EdPro AI is built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js.
+The AI elements are powered by OpenAI's API and prompt engineering.

 - **MongoDB**: A powerful database to store user data and generated lesson content.
 - **Express.js**: A minimalist web framework for Node.js, it acts as the server to interact with the database.
 - **React.js**: A JavaScript library for building the user interface with a clean, minimalistic and easy-to-use design.
 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
-- **OpenAI API**: Powers the AI functionalities of Nexus.
+- **OpenAI API**: Powers the AI functionalities of EdPro.
 Uses prompt engineering to achieve targeted outputs.

 ## License 📄